jaysmith13/Professional-Readme-Generator/README.md

 ## Description

-This application will take the hassal out of creating a README.
+This application will make it easy and efficent to creating a README.

 ## Screenshot